gtauzin/kedro-dagster/docs/pages/technical.md

 - **`DagsterNothingDataset`**: A special Kedro dataset that represents a "no-op" or empty dataset in Dagster.
 This can be useful for cases where an order in execution between two nodes needs to be enforced.

 !!! danger
-    Dagster Partitions support is currently experimental.
-Please open an issue if you encounter any problems or have feature requests!
+  Dagster partitions support is currently experimental.
+Please open an issue if you encounter problems or have feature requests.

 ### `DagsterPartitionedDataset`

-Works as a wrapper around Kedro's `PartitionedDataset` to enable Dagster partitioning capabilities and enables the definition of a Dagster partitions along with an optional partition mapping to downstream datasets.
+This dataset wraps Kedro’s `PartitionedDataset` to enable Dagster partitioning and optional partition mappings to downstream datasets.
+When a job includes a `DagsterPartitionedDataset`, Dagster will schedule and materialize per-partition runs; you can select keys in the Launchpad or use backfills for ranges.

 #### Example Usage